forink/Monthly/README.md

 #Monthly-Advanced.js

-An advance calendar plugin based on Monthly.js
+An improved calendar plugin based on <a href="https://github.com/kthornbloom/Monthly/">Monthly</a>Monthly by Kevin Thornbloom.

+<a href="http://github-demo.forink.net/monthly-advanced" target="_blank">Live Demo</a>

 ##Changelog

 v 1.0.0 - Launched, add the json config to custom the textcolor of events, add custom options to change the weekend day background color.

+The Original Version:
 =============================================================
 #Monthly.js
 A jQuery based responsive calendar plugin